Monitor cheetahs, hyenas, buffalos and leopards in a beautiful South African wildlife reserve

 Gain great conservation experience in an amazing setting

-Come face to face with cheetahs in a spectacular wildlife reserve
+Come face to face with cheetahs and other wildlife in a spectacular wildlife reserve

 How you can help

-Tracking, collaring and monitoring cheetahs and other wildlife
+Tracking, collaring and monitoring of cheetahs, hyenas, leopards and other wildlife

 Game capturing, management and relocating

 Reserve management and maintenance including fence monitoring and poaching prevention

 Community education and awareness